RDjarbeng/idl-project/README.md

 # idl-project
 Code files for 11785 Introduction to deep learning project

+## Download notebook
 The file for downloading the dataset is given here:
-[Dataset Downloading and preparation](https://github.com/RDjarbeng/idl-project/blob/main/downloading-dataset.ipynb)
+[Dataset Downloading and preparation](https://github.com/RDjarbeng/idl-project/blob/main/downloading-dataset.ipynb) Some of the commands here might be specific to a kaggle notebook.

-Take note to use the faceforensics++ dataset requires permissions from the authors of the paper.
+> Take note to use the faceforensics++ dataset requires permissions from the authors of the paper.

 # FaceSwap Dataset Downloading and preparation